Hand-Picked Daily GUN DEALS

 Like most belly bands, it can work for a variety of exercises.
 With a smaller gun, it's even pretty decent for running.
 The downside is that it can move on you a bit, especially with high-volume movement activities.

 As mentioned, it all rubs, so expect that as well.
-The Strapt-TAC has a couple of sizes, and the larger models can accommodate a sidecar holster or spare mag pouch.
+The Strapt-TAC comes in several sizes, and the larger models can accommodate a sidecar holster or a spare magazine pouch.
 Personally, I think the large one is great because I really like carrying Pom as a less lethal option.

 Your holster will more or less determine what you can or can't do.
 As you'd imagine, the design does expose your gun to sweat, so be wary of that.